random689/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 NewAddressBook prevents the user from adding in duplicate teachers.
 Two teachers are the same if they have the same name and office table number.
+The check is being doing this way in case there are multiple tables with the same number (ie. perhaps it's a multi-floor office).
 However, this duplicate check is currently case-sensitive.
 For example, NewAddressBook will treat "John" and "john" as two different names as they have different casing.
 We will improve on this in future versions of NewAddressBook to allow this duplicate check to be case-insensitive.